-Audio File Format Dialog on page 86
+Render Tab (Audio Editor) on page 85 Audio File Format Dialog on page 89

 Changing the Audio Properties

 You can change the sample rate and bit depth of audio files.

 Changing these values does not process the audio file in any way (in contrast to using Save As).
 However, the following rules apply: